makyo/drab-makyo.com/911/index.md

 Additionally, although less pressing, the withdrawal sends me occasionally into mixed affective states which appear primarily as agitation and pacing, with difficulty concentrating and, at worst, a motor tic in my neck.
 This is *not urgent*, just help me calm down.
 Also, get me a glass of water, just to be safe :)

+I also quit drinking, so some withdrawal symptoms may be related to that.

 ### Stats

 * **Name**